In Pursuit of Complexity and Nuance

 The Distance Between You and Your Story

 The most meaningful work occurs in the space between your identity and your struggles.
 Often when we begin the work, this distance feels nonexistent.
-We are merged, over-identified with our problems and self-pathologized.
+We are merged, over-identified with our problems, self-pathologized and stuck.

 Using narrative therapy, existential perspectives, and embodied practices such as EMDR, we’ll examine the old stories that shape your experience, thoughtfully editing and reconstructing narratives that no longer serve you.